 It’s quite a big claim to say that here are the 20 Best Spiritual Books Of All Time.
 There are so many wonderful spiritual books, and there are even more not-so-good New Age “remixes”of ancient, timeless wisdom.
-Perhaps, I should have called it 20 Of The Best Spiritual Books Of All Time, since after all it is only my personal selection, but that doesn’t sound as impressive.
+Perhaps, I should have called it 20 Of The Best Spiritual Books Of All Time, since after all it is only my personal selection.
 However, I do believe I have compiled a pretty solid list of genuine classics among the very best spiritual books available today.
 There is something for everyone here.

 In this modern age of rampant consumerism, endless to-do-lists, fast-living, and technological addiction, there seems to be little time left for peaceful, introspective moments of quiet contemplation or for asking who we really are or what we really, truly want in life.
 Depression and suicide rates have sky-rocketed and many people suffer from chronic mental, emotional and physical un-wellness.

 Yet, we all still have an innate sense that there is more to life, that perhaps we are missing something, even if this feeling is deeply buried under layers of intellectualisation and so-called rational thinking, or simply suffocated under the quicksand of constant distractions and entertainments.
 Many of us are constantly seeking happiness or answers, perhaps in religion, perhaps in Eastern spiritual traditions or perhaps just in the subtle delusion that somehow our minds and thinking can work things out and finally make us happy.
 That is the trick of our minds — they have gone from being a useful tool to completely ruling our lives and ultimately making many people miserable, covering up the endless joy and bliss that we all have deep within.